uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ### Practical Applications of Dijkstra’s Algorithm

 Dijkstra’s algorithm has been successfully employed in various practical scenarios, such as optimizing urban rail networks and facilitating building evacuations, demonstrating its versatility and reliability [2].These applications underscore the algorithm's suitability for traffic forecasting in road networks, including the complex and dynamic environment of London’s road infrastructure.
+Thanks to the London Navigator, Aman was able to navigate effortlessly to the gym, something that Google Maps could not achieve due to its limitations in recognizing specific campus locations.
+Consequently, Aman’s problem was resolved efficiently with accurate routing provided by the system, see figure 8.